Fundraising Resources - Contents

 - EU Money Service publishes a directory of European grants and has a grants update service.

-- Funding Central is managed by NCVO with government support.
+- Funding Central is managed by NCVO.
 It covers a wide variety of grants, contracts and loans that are available particularly from official sources, plus sections on advice, ‘find a partner’ etc.

 - Grants Online Information on calls for proposals from the European Union, government and National Lottery grants etc. Free trial, annual sub from £75.